VTOL 4+1 (TFG)

 My Final Year Project in Industrial Technologies Engineering was carried out within the European Ocontsolar project.
 It involved developing a drone with a lift surface for taking direct normal irradiance measurements in solar plants, capable of being integrated into an autonomous drone fleet.

-Check out the full text in the papers section (link ).
+Check out the full text and video summary in the papers section (link ).

 1. CFD analysis